Requirements for Admission

 Upon admission to M.S. program in chemistry, students will be advised by the department's principal graduate advisor, acting on behalf of the chemistry graduate program committee.
 Based on the committee's evaluation of the students' transcripts and placement exam scores, the principal graduate advisor will inform students of any deficiencies and how they should be removed.
 The principal graduate advisor also will advise students on course curriculum.
 For the thesis degree, the curriculum advising is performed by the research advisor (once they have been selected).
 The graduate program committee serves as the supervisory committee for non-thesis M.S. students.

 Full-time M.S. students are required to attend all regularly scheduled and special departmental seminars and colloquia.
 Part-time students are also required to attend these seminars but may petition the Chair of the Department of Chemistry to waive this requirement all but one semester.
-Such students will be required either to attend and participate fully during one semester, including the presentation of a one-hour seminar (see details below), or to present two one-hour seminars in lieu of full participation.
+Such students will be required either to participate fully during one semester, including the presentation of a one-hour seminar, or to present two one-hour seminars in lieu of full participation.

 Minimum Requirements for Master of Science Degree